Quinn was 3 months when he got a cold, and his parents made what they thought would be a routine trip to the pediatrician.

 “We didn’t know what was wrong,” his mom remembers.
 “And that was the worst part.”

-Quinn was admitted to CHOP’s Cardiac Intensive Care Unit (CICU), one of the largest and most sophisticated in the nation.
+Quinn was admitted to CHOP’s Evelyn and Daniel M. Tabas Cardiac Intensive Care Unit (CICU), one of the largest and most sophisticated in the nation.
 It was the middle of the night.
 Emily and her husband, Keith, dozed off next to their baby.

 CHOP’s cardiothoracic surgery team is one of the most experienced, performing a high volume of procedures to treat rare and complex heart conditions, such as ALCAPA.

-Quinn faced a long recovery after his ALCAPA surgery as his heart slowly healed and he fought a respiratory infection that slowed his progress.
+Quinn faced a long recovery after his ALCAPA surgery as his heart slowly healed.
+He also fought a respiratory infection that slowed his progress.

 Finally, 12 weeks after open heart surgery, Quinn was able to go home.
 For nearly a year, he had home visits from occupational therapists and physical therapists to help him catch up on milestones such as rolling over and crawling.